How NPS data is helping Telstra improve their customer service

 These insights were used to produce direct marketing and EDM content, as well as to inform how staff could engage directly with customers through outbound calls.

 For example, Moore said customers with an NPS score of between zero and four received communication crafted by the marketing team that aligned with those customers currently having a less than happy time with Telstra.

 Potential passives with a 5-8 score received a different EDM and direct marketing strategy, while advocates were targeted with a different EDM and direct mail again.

 Key to the success of getting staff engaging with customers in the right way was how the data and analytics was presented.

-- Listen to the Podcast about Net Promoter Scores or read 9 tips for implementing them into a business.
+- Listen to the CX Hustle Podcast on NPS or read our Hot tips on implementing Net Promoter Scores into a business.